oracle/db-sharding/README.md

 This library provides Oracle Sharding tools for the following :

-* Terraform based On-Premise deployment of Oracle sharded database.
 * Terraform based deployment of Oracle sharded database on Oracle Cloud Infrastructure.
+* Terraform based deployment of Oracle sharded database On-Premise.
 * Mid-tier routing for use in Oracle sharded database client applications.
 * Routing implementations for use in Oracle sharding client applications.